webtorrent/webtorrent/CONTRIBUTING.md

+# WebTorrent Contributing Guidelines

+- Always use WebTorrent for legal downloads.
+- Always search for a related issue before starting a new issue.
+- Always choose a concise, helpful issue name.
+- Always stay on-topic.
+If you've got a new bug report or feature request, put it in its own issue.
+- Always be polite to other people.
+- Never post private information, such as torrent or tracker names, IP addresses, etc.

+Issues that break the rules may be deleted and locked without warning.

-# WebTorrent is an OPEN Open Source Project
+## WebTorrent is an OPEN Open Source Project

 Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.